LinkWentz/whos-that-pokemon/README.md

 </details>

 ### Results
-After fine tuning, I was able to a fairly good place in terms of performance, at least in my opinion.
+I decided to use categorical accuracy as the main metric for judging model performance, simply because this is a classification problem and we don't need to minimize any type of error in particular, just errors in general.
+After fine tuning, I was able to a get the models to a fairly good place in terms of performance.
 The scratch model wound up at around 68% validation accuracy, which is not the best it could be, but something that, after a lot of tuning, I was pretty happy with.
 As for transfer learning, both models had a validation accuracy above 90%, which I was also fairly happy with.
 The full results for each model including plots of accuracy and loss over each epoch are listed below:

 <details>
   <summary>Scratch Built Model</summary>